 7) Are the spouses in lawfully performed same sex marriages, entitled to the same rent protections applicable to spouses in lawfully performed opposite sex marriages?

 Yes.
 This will broaden the scope of both how succession rights can apply and the right to include the name of a spouse on the lease.

 Yes.
-The tenant has the right to request that the owner add the name of his or her spouse to the lease as an additional tenant, if the spouse resides in the apartment as a primary residence.
+The tenant has the right to request that the owner add the name of his, her or their spouse to the lease as an additional tenant if the spouse resides in the apartment as a primary residence.
 The owner is required to add the additional names at the time of lease renewal.
 There is no rent increase associated with this change, other than the approved renewal lease increase rates in effect at the time of renewal.

 Yes, provided that the landlord has offered, and the tenant has accepted a lease renewal.
 This includes rent reductions for fire damaged or vacant order apartments where the rent has been reduced to $1.00.